gilt/kairos/README.md

       relativeTo: 'endsAt'
     }).start();

-If start() occurs before the frame beginsAt time, a start event will be published.
+If start() occurs before the frame beginsAt time, a begin event will be published.
 Tick events will begin firing immediately also, once per second.

     tf.mute();